lgreski/datasciencectacontent/markdown/cleaningData-valueOfCleaningData.md

     #
     gitRepoDir <- "~/gitrepos/datasciencedepot/data/"

-Run the following code to generate the four charts and linear model that I posted on Twitter.
+Run the following code to generate the four charts that I posted on Twitter, and the linear model.

     #
     # read the four regional hurricane history files